LandAdvisor/Prototype-SA/README.md

 # Prototype-SA

-Landadvisor Prototype for the Little Karoo of South Africa.
+The Earthwise Framework SDSS for the Little Karoo of South Africa.(Note that it was originally called LandAdvisor.)

 The full zip folder, uncompressed, is here: https://drive.google.com/file/d/1rUUW_lLaH0XMhA6F5XxeTv9avDQOlTxE/view?usp=sharing